lob/lob-address-elements/README.md

 | Attribute Name                 | Attribute Value(s)  | Description         |
 | :---                              |  :---                 |   :---              |
 | data-lob-suggestion-stylesheet | N/A                 | Use this flag to stop the Address Elements library from loading its default stylesheet.
 You will be responsible for all styles and colors using a stylesheet under your control.    |

+# Init
+By default, Address Elements will scan the page, looking for the necessary tags.
+However, with single page applications, the HTML elements may not be present when the library loads, and will therefore not create the necessary form bindings.
+In such a case, you can call `LobAddressElements.do.init()`, and Address Elements will re-scan the HTML on the page, and create all necessary bindings.

 # Localization
 It is possible to localize and customize verification messages returned by Lob's verification API.
 This customization requires a JavaScript configuration file be declared alongside the Lob &lt;script&gt; tag.
 Customize the value for any message to override.